Cassius Marcellus Coolidge: Other paintings

 Named for the then-common pool-game Kelly pool, Coolidge's painting of dogs playing pool may be considered a progenitor of another memetic pop-culture art genre, that of "dogs playing pool."

+Death

+Coolidge died on January 13, 1934 in Staten Island, New York.
+He was buried at Hillside Cemetery in Antwerp, New York.

+Legacy

+After the death of Coolidge, his dog paintings have been replicated in various comic forms.

 Auction records

 On February 15, 2006, two Coolidge paintings, A Bold Bluff and Waterloo, which may have been the originals of the paintings used by Brown & Bigelow, went on the auction block at Doyle New York.
 Expected to fetch between $30,000 and $50,000, the pair sold for $590,400.
 The result surpassed the previous auction record of $74,000 for a Coolidge.

-Coolidge's 1894 Poker Game realized $658,000 at a Sotheby's New York sale on 18 November 2015.
+Coolidge's 1894 Poker Game realized $658,000 at a Sotheby's New York sale on November 18, 2015.